-When you are building any type of walls in construction, using a finishing plaster over the drywall is a cheap and easy way to go.
+When you are building any type of wall in construction, using a finishing plaster over the drywall is a cheap and easy way to go.
 Drywall has been a very common type of wall used in homes and businesses for years.
 Drywalls have mostly replaced traditional plaster walls altogether.
-One common method among home owners today is to use drywall along with a plaster finish on top.
-This gives you the cost savings and convenience of drywall along with the smooth polished look of the plaster finish as well.
-In this article we are going to look at how to install the drywall and then apply the plaster finish afterwards.
+One common method among homeowners today is to use drywall along with a plaster finish on top.
+This gives you the cost savings and convenience of the drywall along with the smooth polished look of the plaster finish as well.
+In this article, we are going to look at how to install the drywall and then apply the plaster finish afterward.
 (This is Part 1 of a 2 part series.
 To move ahead to Part 2, click here.)

 Step 1 – Position the Drywall

 The first step you will need to complete is to set up the drywall itself.
 It is recommended for the easiest method to use blue board drywall which works especially well with plaster.
 It has a unique texture on the surface that holds the paint very well.
 The blue board drywall comes in sheets just like traditional drywall.